A Place to Turn

 –Sandra Robinson, Needham Community Council

 Feeding hungry people is a cause everyone can support.
 But the need is never-ending, and constant fundraising puts a strain on area relief organizations.
 That’s what makes the Ride for Food great: it combines fundraising with a fun activity – biking – and becomes a win-win for everyone.
-Three Squares New England supports our food pantries with a fundraising template that lets even the smallest organizations reap huge financial rewards without overwhelming effort.
+TSNE supports our food pantries with a fundraising template that lets even the smallest organizations reap huge financial rewards without overwhelming effort.
 Besides, I was able to work out several inventory issues while cycling next to the Gleaners team around mile 22…it made those last three miles just fly by!

 – Jeanine Calabria, Open Table